ekenkel/dog-identifier/README.md

-I created a model using fastai and pytorch that can recognize 146 breeds of dogs.
+I created a model using fastai and pytorch that can recognize 146 breeds of dogs with 75% accuracy.

 I used the [Dog API](https://dog.ceo/dog-api/documentation/) to get the breeds, then collected 110 images for each using [Bing Search API](https://docs.microsoft.com/en-us/azure/cognitive-services/bing-web-search/).
 Due to memory restrictions, I could not increase the dataset.